HangCcZ/Full-Stack-Employee-Directory/README.md

 6. Searching based on some other constrains eg: department, title, name
 7. Add form validation on inputs
 8. Add authentication and authorization
+9. Reduce image size to make it faster to load

 ## Notes on how I built the application: